- Hispanics/Latinos are disproportionately affected by HIV.

-HIV infection is a serious threat to the health of the Hispanic/Latino1 community.
-In 2010, Hispanics/Latinos accounted for over one-fifth (21% or 9,800) of all new HIV infections in the United States and 6 dependent areas2 despite representing about 16% of the total US population.
+HIV is a serious threat to the health of the Hispanic/Latino1 community.
+In 2013, Hispanics/Latinos accounted for almost one quarter of all estimated new diagnoses2 of HIV infection in the United States and 6 dependent areas,3 despite representing about 17% of the total U.S. population.

 New HIV Infections3